syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

 {% endhighlight %}

-> Note: Hidden columns are not considered when applying column sizing.
+N> Hidden columns are not considered when applying column sizing.

 ## Resizing Columns